 The spacious bathroom had a good shower with hot water, clean towels and complimentary toiletries, which were all in dispensers so no single-use plastics to damage the environment which is great.

-Jay’s concept of ‘feel like at your home’ includes offering an all-day breakfast served in your room at a time of your choosing.
-This wasn’t available when I stayed but should be soon (if it’s not already).
+Jay’s concept of ‘feel like at your home’ includes offering an all-day breakfast served in your room when you choose.

 There’s no restaurant at the bed and breakfast yet but have a chat with Jay and he’ll point you in the direction of the best local restaurants to try out.
 There’s also the option to rent a motorbike from Jay or a bicycle which I did one day to explore.